voytekresearch/Resources/README.md

 The lab also uses a shared [Google Drive](https://drive.google.com/folderview?id=0B9R6DF7z7yLbfmFFX3p5NmY4OXozcENmOE5NemJtcm5TTC1DRFllelVTTVI1WkFLQktzUlE&usp=sharing) for sharing some documents.
 Ask a lab member for access if you need it.

+Logging into SDSC-hosted network storage:
+For Mac: Finder > Go > Connect to Server (or Cmd+K) Server address: smb://ps-074.sdsc.edu/voyteklab

+For Windows: (anyone out here?)

+Login information is the same as UCSD active directory (AD) login.

 ## External Resources

 For [python](https://www.python.org), we recommend using [conda](https://anaconda.org) as a package and environment manager.
 We use [Jupyter Notebooks](http://jupyter.org) a lot, which come packaged with anaconda.